James Golka

-James Robert Golka (born September 22, 1966) is an American prelate of the Roman Catholic Church who has been serving as bishop for the Diocese of Colorado Springs in Colorado since 2021.
+James Robert Golka (born September 22, 1966) is an American Catholic prelate who serves as Archbishop of Denver.
+He previously served as Bishop of Colorado Springs.

 Biography

 Early life

-James Golka was born on September 22, 1966, in Grand Island, Nebraska, one of ten children of Robert and Patricia Golka.
+Golka was born on September 22, 1966, in Grand Island, Nebraska, one of ten children of Robert and Patricia Golka.
 He attended Grand Island Central Catholic High School, where he played football.
 During his time at Creighton University in Omaha, Nebraska, Golka began talking about going into the priesthood with Jesuit priests.

-Golka graduated from Creighton with philosophy and theology degrees.
+Golka graduated from Creighton with degrees in philosophy and theology.
 In 1989, he spent a year volunteering at a high school on the Pine Ridge Indian Reservation in South Dakota in what he called a test of his desire to become a priest.

 Golka entered the Saint Paul Seminary in St. Paul, Minnesota, in 1990.
 He graduated with Master of Divinity and Master of Sacramental Theology degrees in 1994.